davidkohl/gobelix/README.md

 ## ⚠️ Preamble

-This package was created using Claude 3.7 Sonnet 🤖🤝👨🏻.
-It it currently a passion project and there is currently no guarantees for the correctness.
-Use at your own disgression.
+This package was created using Claude Sonnet 4.5 🤖🤝👨🏻.
+It is currently a passion project and there are no guarantees for correctness.
+Use at your own discretion.

 ## 🚀 Installation